-The tenants paid a security deposit of \$425.00 on July 1, 2010.
-The tenants vacated the premises on January 31, 2012.
-On February 7, 2012, the tenants provided the landlord with a written notice of the forwarding address to return the security deposit to, and did not sign over a portion of the security deposit.
+The Tenant paid a security deposit, in two installments, of \$312.50 in November of 2010.

+The Tenant vacated the premises on December 14, 2011.
+The Tenant provided the Landlord with a written notice of the forwarding address to return the security deposit to, and did not sign over a portion of the security deposit.

-The testimony of the tenant was that the landlord did not perform an outgoing condition inspection report.
+The testimony of the Tenant was that the Landlord did not prepare a written tenancy agreement nor did they perform incoming or outgoing condition inspection reports.